3mdeb/blog.3mdeb.com/source/_posts/2016-05-19-powering-on-96boards-compatible-lemaker-hikey-armv8-for-uefi-development.markdown

 [Odroic-C2](http://www.hardkernel.com/main/products/prdt_info.php?g_code=G145457216438).
 It is worth to mention that adaptation of new architecture is very slow.
 It was announced in 2012.
-First real product was released by Apple (iPhone S5), but since then not much appeared on low end development board market.
+First real product was released by Apple (iPhone S5), but despite various commercial products, since 2012 not much appeared on low end development board market, which is probably main area for makers and prototyping shops.
 Things start to change last year.

-I have RPi3 on my desk but playing with its low level side is unknown since limitation Broadcom put on releasing any information about BCM2837.
+I have RPi3 on my desk but playing with its low level side is not encouraging because of limitation Broadcom put on releasing any information about BCM2837.
 My goal was to work on UEFI and [ARM trusted firmware](https://github.com/ARM-software/arm-trusted-firmware) the only board except expensive ARM reference platforms that seems to work with